HenSch90/SiD/Modul-F3_Mobilität.md

 mv:

-ka1 (it1 TO it6): letzter studienbezogener Auslandsaufenthalt
+ka1 (ao1 TO ao6): !!Letzter studienbezogener Auslandsaufenthalt!!

-ka2 (it4 TO it6): Start und Dauer des Auslandsaufenthalts:
+ka2 (ao4 TO ao5): Start des Aufenthalts:

-ka3 (it7 TO it12): Vorletzter studienbezogener Auslandsaufenthalt
+ka3 (ao7 TO ao12): !!Vorletzter studienbezogener Auslandsaufenthalt!!

-ka4 (it10 TO it12): Start und Dauer des Auslandsaufenthalts:
+ka4 (ao10 TO ao11): Start des Aufenthalts:

-ka5 (it13 TO it18): Drittletzter studienbezogener Auslandsaufenthalt
+ka5 (ao13 TO ao18): !!Drittletzter studienbezogener Auslandsaufenthalt!!

-ka6 (it16 TO it18): Start und Dauer des Auslandsaufenthalts:
+ka6 (ao16 TO ao17): Start des Aufenthalts:

 vc:

-SHOW q1 AND it1 TO it6 AND ka1 TO ka2 IF ainfaus = 2 \| kA
+SHOW q1 AND ao1 TO ao6 AND ka1 TO ka2 IF ainfaus = 2 \| kA

-SHOW q2 AND is1 AND it1 TO it12 AND ka1 TO ka4 IF ainfaus = 3
+SHOW q2 AND is1 AND ao1 TO ao12 AND ka1 TO ka4 IF ainfaus = 3

-SHOW q3 AND is2 AND it1 TO it18 AND ka1 TO ka6 IF ainfaus = 4
+SHOW q3 AND is2 AND ao1 TO ao18 AND ka1 TO ka6 IF ainfaus = 4

 av: